Venafi/ecosystem-docs/docs/Developers/Design-Patterns/For-Management-Layer/3-functional-testing-management-layer.md

 # Functional Testing

-During development of your solution, you should keep the following functional tests in mind for this design pattern.
+During development of your **Management Layer** solution, you should keep the following functional tests in mind for this design pattern.
 The test cases listed below are directly related to the [requirements and considerations](../1-overview-management-layer/#requirements-and-considerations) outlined for this use case.

 {% include '.admonitions/what-is-functional-testing-admonition.md' %}